Arvindus

 Notes

-1. Aristotle, De Anima, J.A.
-Smith (translator), in: W.D.
+1. Aristotle, J.A.
+Smith (translator), De Anima, in: W.D.
 Ross (editor), The Works of Aristotle, Volume III, Oxford University Press, London / et alibi, 1931, Book III, Ch.
 8, sec.
 432a, 1.
 "Since according to common agreement there is nothing outside and separate in existence from sensible spatial magnitudes, the objects of thought are in the sensible forms, viz. both the abstract objects and all the states and affections of sensible things."

 2. R.M.
 Dancy, Plato's Introduction of Forms, Cambridge University Press, Cambridge / et alibi, 2004, p.
 14.

-3. Socrates, cited by Phaedo, in: Plato, Phaedo, G.M.A.
-Grube (translator), in: Complete Works, John M. Cooper / D.S.
-Hutchinson (editors), Hackett Publishing Company, Indianapolis / Cambridge, 1997, 100e / p.
+3. Socrates, cited by Phaedo, in: Plato, G.M.A.
+Grube (translator), Phaedo, in: John M. Cooper / D.S.
+Hutchinson (editors), Complete Works, Hackett Publishing Company, Indianapolis / Cambridge, 1997, 100e / p.
 86. "This is the safe answer for me or anyone else to give, namely, that it is through Beauty that beautiful things are made beautiful."

-4. Plato, Meno, in: W.R.M.
-Lamb (translator), Plato, With an English Translation, IV, Laches, Protagoras, Meno, Euthydemus, Harvard University Press / William Heinemann Ltd., Cambridge / Massachusetts / London, 1952, p.
+4. Plato, W.R.M.
+Lamb (translator), Meno, in: Plato, With an English Translation, IV, Laches, Protagoras, Meno, Euthydemus, Harvard University Press / William Heinemann Ltd., Cambridge / Massachusetts / London, 1952, p.
 302, 303.

 5. 'Contemplations, Psi', Index: 202103171.